Guatemala City Guatemala Temple

 Udine Falabella, who was the president of the first stake created in Guatemala, organized the first temple trip from the area to the

-7th operating temple; closed for renovation; interior work underway; grading the grounds for new landscaping planMesa Arizona Temple.
+7th operating temple; closed for renovation; installing water retention and irrigation systems; excavating for underground parking at Family Discovery CenterMesa Arizona Temple.
 Later, he became the fifth president of the Guatemala City Guatemala Temple.

 During the two-week public open house of the Guatemala City Guatemala Temple, 24,206 people toured the edifice before its dedication.
 Volunteering at the temple were 179 missionaries, working in six-hour shifts.
 About 3,700 copies of the Book of Mormon were distributed, most of which had personally written testimonies inside by Guatemalan Saints.